smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 Currently Session ID is managed per transport, so it is possible that two apps receive same Session ID if they are connected through different transports.
 This behavior will be updated so that Core will assign different Session IDs to each app (i.e. Core will make sure to assign different Session IDs in each Version Negotiation procedure).

-When Proxy sends a Start Service frame on Secondary Transport, it always includes the Session ID provided by Start Service ACK frame on Primary Transport.
+When Proxy sends a `Register Secondary Transport` or Start Service frame on Secondary Transport, it always includes the Session ID provided by Start Service ACK frame on Primary Transport.
 This means that Start Service frame will include a non-zero value for Session ID on Secondary Transport.
 Core uses the Session ID value to recognize which transports are used by a single Proxy.
 Core's implementation will be updated to accept Start Service frame with a known Session ID even if the frame is received through Secondary Transport.

 The downside of this proposal is that maximum number of SDL apps that can connect to Core will be limited to 255.